The Tale of Lady Ok: 61st Baeksang Arts Awards

-Actress Lim Ji-yeon was unexpectedly excluded from the Best Actress nomination at the 61st Baeksang Arts Awards, despite leading the JTBC drama The Tale of Lady Ok, which achieved high ratings (peaking over 13%) and critical acclaim.
-While the drama itself and her co-star Chu Young-woo received nominations, Lim's absence from the list sparked widespread confusion and disappointment among fans and viewers.
-Public opinion remains divided—some accept the limitation of spots, while others insist Lim's performance warranted recognition.
-It was noted that while Baeksang's judging process is confidential and based on multiple factors like acting skill, contribution, and buzz, debates about fairness persist due to this controversial omission.
+Actress Lim Ji-yeon was unexpectedly excluded from the Best Actress – Television category at the 61st Baeksang Arts Awards, despite leading The Tale of Lady Ok, which achieved high ratings (peaking over 13%) and critical acclaim.
+While the drama itself and her co-star Choo Young-woo received nominations, Lim's absence from the list sparked widespread confusion and disappointment among fans and viewers.
+Public opinion was divided — some accepted the limitation of spots, while others insisted Lim's performance warranted recognition.